genomicssport/sequenceprofiler/README.md

 # sequenceprofiler
- - This crate has the following features:
+ - This crate has the following features: fasta file should be a linear fasta and not a multi line fasta just like long-read.
  - Sequence, which allows based on the similarity of the shared unique kmers and also allows for the filtering of the sequences so that you can build a native index graph faster.
  - SequenceSeq, which allows for the sequence similarity on a sequence to next iter sequence.
  - longread: finding the origin of the kmers.Back to sequences:Find the origin of 𝑘-mers DOI: 10.21105/joss.07066.
 Output a table for the direct ingestion into any graphs.
-Outputs a sam type file with the distinct count of the kmers and can be used for the jellyfish count.Support both the genome and the longread fasta file. **genome fasta file should be a linear fasta and not a multi line fasta just like long-read**.
+Outputs a sam type file with the distinct count of the kmers and can be used for the jellyfish count.Support both the genome and the longread fasta file.
  - Jellyfish: a rust implementation of the jellyfish for the counts.Outputs both the unique counts, all counts.It will produce allkmers, uniquekmers, countkmers
+ - The can be installed via crate: [sequenceprofiler](https://crates.io/crates/sequenceprofiler)

  ```